birkuwoldie/birkuwoldie/README.md

   </p>

 <p>
   <i>Passionate full-stack developer with 3+ years of experience building enterprise-grade applications.
 Specializing in React ecosystem, cloud architecture, and team leadership.
-Currently crafting digital solutions at Droga Consulting Services.</i>
+Currently seeking new challenges and opportunities to build impactful software.</i>
 </p>

 </div>